dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

-Each field of the pattern is said to be a literal constraint.
-The term literal means having  a constant value, as opposed to a variable whose value is expected to change.
+Each field of the pattern is said to be a **literal constraint**.
+The term **literal** means having  a constant value, as opposed to a variable whose value is expected to change.
 In this case, the  literals are `animal-is` and `duck`.

-To make a program run, just enter the run command.
+To make a program **run**, just enter the run command.
 Type (run) and press the carriage  return key.

 <p class="code-label">Then do a (facts) to check that the fact was asserted by the rule.</p>